 There are a lot of things you can do with mobile, but a few things that you shouldn’t.
 For example, if you’re looking to text market, you shouldn’t text people without receiving prior consent.
 Not only can this tick people off, it can get you in some pretty serious legal trouble.

 Other mobile marketing no-gos include spamming, promoting non-mobile-optimized content, and non-strategic communication.
 In order to make the most of the time and money you spend on mobile marketing, ensure these best practices are followed.
+(You can learn about SMS marketing best practices here.)

 Mobile devices are significantly smaller than computers or tablets.
 The more you make people scroll the greater the odds are of losing their attention.
 When designing communications for mobile you want to keep it as short and direct as you can.
 If you’re dealing with larger quantities of information that can’t be condensed, it’s best practice to revert to smaller paragraphs, or blocks of text.